 Back inside, a quick look at the kitchen.
 Appliances and countertops have been replaced, but all the cabinets are original (despite some inappropriate hardware) making it fairly straightforward to return this kitchen to something more authentic.

 On the other side, more potential.
 This wall was originally wood paneling, and could easily be stripped and restored, like ours.
 It’s work, but worth it.
 In fact, none of the walls here have been sheet-rocked, so (technically) all could be reinstated.

 In the corridor, ceilings drop to the usual 8(ish) feet.
 And you feel it, thanks to the big differential, and a lack of paint –ceilings on these older Eichlers are dark in their natural state, so feel heavy.
 Those ‘half-globes’ are original too (apparently) though I’ve only seen them in this model.

 And I’m not sure what that cable routing is all about.
 The master bath has the original medicine cabinet and lower cabinets, so that’s a good start.
 The blue and white paint job throws your eye a little, but that’s easily remedied, as is the era-inappropriate chair rail.

 The shower room has some updates, including a new enclosure, but the tile is original (I believe).
 It’s a nice gray color, which I haven’t seen before.
 This tile also remains in the guest bath, along with the original bath tub.

 Something you don’t see often is this built-in, in the front bedroom.
-We still have this, but it’s the only other I’ve seen here.
+We still have this, but it’s one of only two others I’ve seen.
 The closets are original throughout, but the grasscloth has been replaced with beadboard panels.
 This looks a bit odd.
 As do the fussy baseboards.